midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `Route hanlder with multiple callback and next`
 -------------------------------------------------
 - In this the next function is called for trigger the next callback function
-- here we have two response but only the first callback functions response will workd and we will get an error because `The server can only send a single response to a single url then if we try to send a second response it will throw an error`
+- here we have two response but only the first callback functions response will work and we will get an error because `The server can only send a single response to a single url then if we try to send a second response it will throw an error`
 ` Here the control will go to the next function after executing the first one but the second callback functions console will only work
 - If there are multiple callback functions, we can wrap those callbacks inside an array, or we can wrap a specific set of callback functions.
 ```js